How Can We Achieve a Socially Sustainable Economy?

 Consumption may depend on habits, on conformance to social norms, or on over-estimating the contentment that can be derived from consuming.
 Research suggests that people who have consumerist mind sets, which look like conventional views of economic man, report lower levels of subjective wellbeing.
 Do outcomes really match our prior expectations?
 Alternative mind sets and attitudes can be cultivated.
 If there is evidence that consumeristic attitudes are not necessarily in the long-term interests of individuals, there is a question of whether efforts should be made to develop alternative metrics of success.
 If so, whether such motivational and attitudinal dimensions can or should be included in macroeconomic models.

-Doyne Farmer felt that it is difficult to change radically human perceptions and behaviour, though he had been encouraged by the fluidity described earlier by Dennis Snower.
-He thought that one of the major challenges to macroeconomics is to understand properly what has been learned from behaviouralism, given that past models have been based largely on rationality.
-Economists will agree that modifications need to be made to deal with deviations from rationality, but he felt that quantitative methods have had limited success in incorporating factors beyond rational expectations.
+It is difficult to radically change human perceptions and behaviour.
+One of the major challenges to macroeconomics is to understand properly what has been learned from behaviouralism, given that past models have been based largely on rationality.
+Economists will agree that modifications need to be made to deal with deviations from rationality, but quantitative methods have had limited success in incorporating factors beyond rational expectations.

-Daniel O’Neill brought the discussion back to what economics is for, and claimed that the capacity now exists to integrate different understandings of this question into models, though this shift has not as yet taken place to any great extent.
-He has been involved at Leeds in research on the links between biophysical resources and social outcomes, and what these mean in terms of the provision of basic needs.
-Alex Blunden noted that we have economic structures which incentivise and reward high levels of consumption, but that these may not be socially optimal.
+The capacity now exists to integrate different understandings of this question into models, though this shift has not as yet taken place to any great extent.
+We have economic structures which incentivise and reward high levels of consumption, but that these may not be socially optimal.

-Tim Jackson referred back to the question of endogeneity and exogeneity.
-He thought that there are broader ranges under these headings than has been conventionally assumed by macroeconomic models.
-He mentioned Dennis Snower’s comment about the nature of preferences as being fixed, revealed in markets, and social in nature; and that macroeconomics has actually endogenised a very circumscribed view of human behaviour into its models, without sufficiently varying them.
+Are there broader ranges under the headings of ‘exogenous’ and ‘endogenous’ than has been conventionally assumed by macroeconomic models?
+For example, the nature of preferences as being fixed, revealed in markets, and social in nature; and that macroeconomics has actually endogenised a very circumscribed view of human behaviour into its models, without sufficiently varying them.
 If variation is allowed, a degree of endogeneity can be achieved.
 Importantly, this does not require embedding a fully articulated psychological theory into the model – it just requires allowing heterogeneity across individuals by introducing (and varying) certain key parameters that represent certain psychological features or traits.

-Dennis Snower noted that in a market economy, the information available is oriented towards consumption.
-In the digital age, market power tends to accumulate in basically monopolistic companies, who are willing to give out free products, such as apps, in return for information about customers; this free exchange of items starts to restrict how well economic models can work.
-Oliver Bettis argued that anthropology might provide a source of evidence as to how social groups can and do learn to live and work together.
+In a market economy, the information available is oriented towards consumption.
+In the digital age, market power tends to accumulate in basically monopolistic companies, who are willing to give out free products, such as apps, in return for information about customers.
+This free exchange of items starts to restrict how well economic models can work.
+Anthropology might provide a source of evidence as to how social groups can and do learn to live and work together.

 09 February 2018